dickhardt/verified-autocomplete-claims/README.md

 > Q: can the Issuer set session cookies in the response?

+> Q: can we include a response that would trigger a Passkey exchange between the browser and the Issuer?

-on successful login the Issuer calls `IdentityProvider.resolve(token)` where `token` is the VAC-JWT and the popup window closed?
+on successful login the Issuer calls `IdentityProvider.resolve(token)` where `token` is the VAC-JWT and the popup window is closed

 > Q: what about unsuccessful login?
 What does the page do?
 Just close the window after some user notification?